-A diligent SPbU student can get up to speed on any changes in his tomorrow's schedule the night before the next school day, and a disorganised student can look up today’s classes in the morning, while hurrying to the bus stop.
+A diligent St Petersburg University student can get up to speed on any changes in his/her tomorrow's schedule the night before the next school day, and a disorganised student can look up today’s classes in the morning, while hurrying to the bus stop.
 The online timetable is accessible to everyone now, even on a tablet or a smartphone.

-Senior Vice-Rector for Academic and Methodological Affairs Ekaterina Babelyuk, and Pavel Karpenko and Sergey Sevryukov from the Office of Information Technology have told us about the development of e-services, about the recent significant changes that have taken place at the University in the development of information technology for education, and about the previous state of it all.
+Senior Vice-Rector for Academic Affairs, Extra-Curricular Affairs, and Methodological Support Ekaterina Babelyuk and Pavel Karpenko and Sergey Sevryukov from the Information Technology Service told us about the development of e-services, about recent significant changes that have taken place at the University in the development of information technology for education, and about the previous state of it all.

 Parts 1 and 2 of Article 32 of the Russian Federation Law of July 10, 1992 No 3266-1 'On Education' formalised the independence of educational institutions in the implementation of the educational process and established that the development and adoption of internal regulations or other by-laws are the responsibility of a given educational organisation.